Draugen (video game): Plot

-Concluding that Elizabeth came to Graavik to write the story of the Fretlands, he makes way to the hill, first to Johan's farmhouse where he finds correspondence from Fretlands' British investor threatening financial ruin.
+Concluding that Elizabeth came to Graavik to write the story of the Fretlands, he makes way to the hill, first to Frederik's farmhouse where he finds correspondence from Fretlands' British investor threatening financial ruin.
 Inside the Fretland mine, numerous Viking artifacts and treasures of significant archaeological value were discovered whose public disclosure would have forced the shutdown of mining operations.
 Such shutdown would have buried the Fretlands in debt.
-It was this event that drove Fretlands apart and sowed distrust between Johan and Fredrik.
+It was this event that drove the Fretlands apart and sowed distrust between Johan and Fredrik.
 Fredrik covered up the find with the collaboration of his investor, but a later cave-in tragedy shut mining operations down anyway and ruined him financially.
-Fredrik interpreted Ruth's death by misadventure at the cliffside as revenge by his brother's family, possibly burned Johan's house down in retaliation, and sparked open conflict in town.
+Johan interpreted Ruth's death by misadventure at the cliffside as revenge by his brother's family, possibly burned Frederik's house down in retaliation, and sparked open conflict in town.
 The town came to believe these tragic events were the result of a curse placed upon them for disturbing and stealing the Viking artifacts from their burial site in the mine.
 Presumably, the final survivor of this conflict buried the dead in the church cemetery and then committed suicide by hanging himself from a nearby tree.

 Edward finally breaches the mine and comes to what appears to be the Viking hoard.
 However, as he attempts to uncover it, the mine begins to collapse and Edward barely makes it out.
-He is immediately called at by his sister's voice, who summons him back to Fretland house.
-Following the voice to the room where he'd been sleeping for the past week, Edward's sanity frays and he treats the tailor's mannequin, which he had been adorning with his sister's belongings, as her sister.
+He is immediately called at by his sister's voice, who summons him back to the Fretland farmhouse.
+Following the voice to the room where he'd been sleeping for the past week, Edward's sanity frays and he treats the tailor's mannequin, which he had been adorning with his sister's belongings, as his sister.
 He suddenly realizes that the articles turn extremely old.
 Suddenly, Edward is confronted with Alice and the angel – who break the news to him.
 Elizabeth Harden had died in infancy, drowned in a pond.
 Edward, 11 at the time, brought her dead body to his mother, who later drowned herself, only to be followed by his father who shot himself.
 Edward's relentless pursuit for Elizabeth was a coping mechanism for his trauma.
-Alice and the angel, his antithesis as a young, optimistic and compassionate, and a manifestation of his lapsed faith, thus accompanied him at all times.
+Alice and the angel, his antithesis as a young optimistic and compassionate, and a manifestation of his lapsed faith, thus accompanied him at all times.

-Reconciling with his loss, Edward and Alice witness their missing boat return from the fiord.
+Reconciling with his loss, Edward and Alice witness their missing boat return from the Fjord.
 The two leave Graavik with Alice suggesting that Edward write a book about what happened to the town and its people.